 - Highly organized and detailed oriented.

-- Highly effective communication skills (speaking, reading, writing, active listening, presentation, ).
+- Highly effective communication skills (speaking, reading, writing, active listening, presentation, etc. ).

 - Highly effective communication and interpersonal skills to properly engage clients in stressful situations and medical crisis.